Cannes: History

-Henry Brougham, 1st Baron Brougham and Vaux bought land at the Croix des Gardes and constructed the villa Eleonore-Louise.
-His work to improve living conditions attracted the English aristocracy, who also built winter residences.
+Henry Brougham, 1st Baron Brougham and Vaux bought land at the Croix des Gardes "about the year 1838, when it was little more than a fishing village on a picturesque coast" and constructed the villa Eleonore-Louise; Brougham's work to improve living conditions attracted the English aristocracy, who also built winter residences.

+The 19th century saw the modernization of Cannes, spearheaded by Marie de Lametz and her son, Prince Charles III, to follow the successes of nearby Nice and the successful gambling industry in Bad Homburg.
+After several failures in 1850s, the late 1860s saw an expansion of casino, villas, hotels, roads and railway (the distance from Paris to Cannes reduced to 23 hours).
+The Hôtel de Ville was completed in 1876.

+During the repression of January and February 1894, the police conducted raids targeting the anarchists living there, without much success.

-At the end of the 19th century, several railways were completed, which prompted the arrival of streetcars.
+At the end of the 19th century, several more railways were completed, which prompted the arrival of streetcars.
 In Cannes, projects such as the Boulevard Carnot and the rue d'Antibes were carried out.
 After the closure of the Casino des Fleurs (hôtel Gallia), a luxury establishment was built for the rich winter clientele, the Casino Municipal next to the pier Albert-Edouard.
 This casino was demolished and replaced by the new Palace in 1979.

 In the 20th century, new luxury hotels such as the Carlton, Majestic, Martinez, and JW Marriott Cannes were built.
 The city was modernised with a sports centre, a post office, and schools.
 There were fewer British and German tourists after the First World War, but more Americans.
-Winter tourism gave way to summer tourism, and the summer casino at the Palm Beach was constructed.
+Winter tourism gave way to summer tourism, and the summer casino at Palm Beach was constructed.

-In 1931, Karan Singh the crown prince of Jammu and Kashmir was born at the Martinez Hotel.
+In 1931, Karan Singh, the crown prince of Jammu and Kashmir, was born at the Martinez Hotel.

 The city council had the idea of starting an international film festival shortly after World War II.

 On 3 November 2011, it hosted the 2011 G20 summit.

+In 2021, Cannes was designated as the City of Film by the UNESCO Creative Cities Network.

 Climate

 Cannes has a subtropical Mediterranean climate (Köppen climate classification Csa) and the city enjoys 11 hours of sunshine per day during summer (July), while in winter (December to February) the weather is mild.
-Both seasons see a relatively low rainfall and most rain occurs during October and November, when over 100 mm falls.
+Both seasons see a relatively low rainfall and most rain occurs during October and November when over 100 mm falls.

 Cannes summers are long and warm, with summer daytime temperatures regularly hitting 30 °C, while average temperatures are about 25 °C. Temperatures remain high from June to September, the busiest time of the year.

 Mean temperatures drop below 10 °C for only three months of the year (December to February).
 The spring and autumn are also warm, although more suited to those who prefer slightly cooler weather.

+The record high temperature was 39.2 C on 19 July 2023, while the record low temperature was -12.0 C on 9 January 1985.